collective/collective.purgebyid/README.rst

 Without the xkey module, the way to purge a resource is to ban all objects which have the X-Ids-Involved header with the id of the resource to be purged.

-For a better understanding of the differences between the two approaches, please read: https://varnish-cache.org/docs/trunk/users-guide/purging.html
+For a better understanding of the differences between the two approaches (ban vs. purge), please read: https://varnish-cache.org/docs/trunk/users-guide/purging.html

 Config example::